oVirt/ovirt-site/source/feature/cluster-parameters-override.html.md

 ##### WEB - (User and Admin)

-*   Add a textbox labeled 'Emulated machine' in the 'System tab' for each of the specified actions.
+*   Add an editable combo-box labeled 'Emulated machine' in the 'System tab' for each of the specified actions.
 Provide a tooltip with the default cluster machine-type (if information is available).
-*   Add a textbox labeled 'CPU model' in the 'System tab' for each of the specified actions.
+*   Add an editable combo-box labeled 'CPU model' in the 'System tab' for each of the specified actions.
 Provide a tooltip with the default cluster cpu-model (if information is available).

 ##### REST